ESMValGroup/ESMValTool_Tutorial/_episodes/04-writingyourrecipe.md

 in ESMValTool.

 > ## Pro-tip: Automatically populating a recipe with all available datasets
 >
 > You can select all available models for processing using
 > `glob` patterns or wildcards.
 An example `datasets` section that uses all
 > available CMIP6 models and ensemble members for the `historical` experiment
 > is available [here] [include-all-datasets]{:target="_blank"}.
 > Note that you will have to set the `search_esgf` option in the `config_file` to
 > `always` so that you can download data from ESGF nodes as needed.
+This will need
+> a queue with internet access (copyq).
 {: .callout}